 We also intend to simultaneously develop a branding strategy to introduce and support the PURE EP System.
 The strategy may include our presence at major relevant cardiology meetings on a national and regional basis to engage and educate physicians concerning the PURE EP System and any of our other products, as well as engaging in a variety of other direct marketing methods.
 We also intend to develop a small direct sales force together with a distribution network that has existing relationships with hospitals and electrophysiologists.
-We believe that we may be able to begin commercial sales of the PURE EP System in 2018.
+We believe that we may be able to begin targeted commercial sales of the PURE EP System in the second half of 2018